Vaccines

 • The shingles vaccine guards against the painful skin condition caused by the reactivation of the chickenpox virus.

-• It is recommended that everyone ages 19 years or older and have a weakened immune system or are ages 50 years or older should get this vaccine.
+• It is recommended that everyone aged 50 or older, as well as those aged 19 or older with a weakened immune system, receive this vaccine.

 • It is a 2- series vaccine.